digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/SeriesInformation/SeriesInformation.md

 **Manufacture Dates (approx.):** November 2001 to September 2002

 - Minor changes in body from the Series 2, including colour-matched side mirrors and side-skirts as standard in some models
+- Serves more as a cosmetic refresh rather than a functionally upgraded AU Falcon